 The Department of Civil Engineering has equipment to perform most fundamental laboratory experiments in environmental and water resources engineering.
 Equipment also is available for experiments in fluid flow in open channels and closed conduits.
 The department's environmental laboratories support research and instructions in water and wastewater analysis, solid and hazardous waste, air quality and bioremediation.
 Civil Engineering has a comprehensive wet chemistry laboratory with gas chromatographs, mass spectrophotometers and atomic absorption spectrophotometers.
 Faculty and students have access to a full complement of mainframe, workstation, and microcomputer hardware and software for theoretical research in environmental and water resources engineering.
-A fully equipped geo-technical laboratory also supports work performed by faculty and students.
+A fully equipped geotechnical laboratory also supports work performed by faculty and students

 The Department of Electrical Engineering currently operates five laboratories.
 A telecommunication lab contains modular communications components from which students currently build and study IS & FM transmitters and receivers and data modems.
 Oscilloscopes, spectrum analyzes, and other test equipment provides the capability to measure performance and signal characteristics.
 The lab also houses Analog/Digital conversion hardware and a set of workstations running Digital Signal Processing software for modeling and study of digital filtering techniques.
 Solid-state Devices and VLSI Laboratory houses equipment such as water probing station and transistor parametric tester.
 They are used for characterization and testing of devices and integrated circuits.
-A High Performance Computing Multi-Media Laboratory is used extensively in government and industry supported research of high-speed data interfaces and protocols biological science research.
-A new two-story building with five additional research labs was recently built for biological and biochemical research.
-A transmission electron microscope and a biotechnology lab are the
+A High Performance Computing Multi-Media Laboratory is used extensively in government and industry supported research of high-speed data interfaces and protocols.